chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 processed as a new one, possibly with destructive side effects.

-A good description of the implementation and use of a duplicate request cache can be found in [Juszczak].
+A description of an early implementation of a duplicate request cache can be found in {{Juszczak}}.

 ## Caching Policies